Amazon S3 Storage Classes Explained

-AWS has introduced Amazon Glacier Deep Archive, a further development of Amazon Glacier storage.
-With price for storing 1GB/month starting at $0.00099, it will be the cheapest storage solution on the market, once released in 2019.
+AWS has introduced Amazon Glacier Deep Archive, further development of Amazon Glacier storage.
+With the price for storing 1GB/month starting at $0.00099, it will be the cheapest storage solution on the market, once released in 2019.

 In Amazon Glacier Deep Archive you won't have an option for an expedited data retrieval - the fastest retrieval time is up to 12 hours.
 The longest option - bulk retrieval - will take up to 48 hours.

 Amazon S3 Reduced Redundancy Storage (RRS) allows reducing the storage costs for uncritical data.
 This can be achieved through the reduction of redundancy and decreasing a replicas number.
 The main difference between RRS and S3 Standard is reliability at 99,99%.
 It means that, on average, if you store 10,000 objects, within a year, you are at risk of losing only one of them.

 This solution is perfect for uncritical or easily replicable data of different apps: dynamic websites, business-applications, etc. For example, you can use Amazon S3 Standard for keeping images, and S3 RRS — for their previews.